-R&D incentives summary matrix - Americas (2018)
+R&D incentives summary matrix - Americas

-Country Names of incentives Incentive types Description of benefits Argentina Software promotional regime ▶ Reduced tax rates ▶ Tax stability ▶ Tax stability for taxpayers registering with scheme. ▶ 70% of social security payments as tax credit. ▶ 60% income tax reduction. ▶ Exclusion from VAT withholding or reverse withholding, which could be an important advantage from financial standpoint.
+Jurisdiction Names of incentives Incentive types Description of benefits Argentina Knowledge-based economy promotional regime ▶ Reduced tax rates ▶ Reduction in labor costs (social security payments) ▶ Tax credit bond calculated on social security contributions, which can be used to offset federal taxes. ▶ 60% reduction of the corporate income tax. ▶ Exclusion from VAT withholding or reverse withholdings on promoted activities that are exported.
 R&D promotional regime ▶ Tax credits ▶ 10% tax credit on qualifying R&amp;D. Biotechnology promotional regime ▶ VAT reimbursement ▶ Accelerated depreciation and certain exemptions ▶ 50% tax credit on social security contributions payable to payroll assigned to eligible R&amp;D project. ▶ 50% tax credit on expenses related to R&amp;D services provided by national scientific institutions. ▶ Early VAT reimbursement. ▶ Accelerated depreciation.
 Training courses regime ▶ Tax credits ▶ Tax credits of 0.8% of qualifying expenses (salaries) related to training courses.
 Brazil R&D deduction ▶ Super deduction ▶ A super deduction of 160% to 200% is available to taxpayers with eligible expenses. ▶ The "standard" super deduction is 160% of eligible R&amp;D expenses.
 If a company increases its number of contracted researchers during a calendar year when compared with the average number of contracted researchers in prior calendar year, the amount of the super deduction increases.
 If the number of contracted researchers increased up to 5%, an extra deduction of 10% is available (resulting in a total super deduction of 170%); if the number of contracted researchers increased by more than 5%, an extra deduction of 20% is available (resulting in a total super deduction of 180%).
 In addition, if a company registers IP in Brazil, an extra 20% deduction is available. ▶ A super deduction of up to 250% of eligible expenses for innovation projects executed by Scientific and Technological Institutions is available.
 Accelerated depreciation ▶ Accelerated depreciation on qualifying R&amp;D assets ▶ 100% depreciation on eligible R&amp;D assets during same year of acquisition.
 Funding authority for studies and projects ▶ Financial support ▶ Loans ▶ Financial support with reduced interest rates for new R&amp;D investments of Brazilian companies. ▶ Government may fund up to 90% of total project costs.
-Scientific Research & Experimental Development (SR&ED) tax credit ▶ Tax credit ▶ 15% federal tax credit on eligible activities and expenditures. ▶ Tax credit is increased to 35% for small Canadian-controlled private corporations on first C\$3 million of expenditures per year.
+IT Law ▶ Tax Credit for Corporate Income tax that, eventually, can be used to offset other federal taxes ▶ Legal entities that manufacture information and communication technology goods and invest in R&amp;D activities, that comply with the basic production process and that are qualified under the terms of Law No. 8,248/1991, can claim a Tax Credit up to 12,97% of the billing of incentive products.

-Applicability Carryforward/carryback option Preapproval required Annual compliance required Certification required ► Current investments ► Future investments NA Yes No Yes ► Current investments ► Future investments NA Yes No Yes ► Current investments ► Future investments NA Yes No Yes ► Current investments ► Future investments NA Yes No No ► Current investments ► Unused R&D deductions cannot be carried forward or carried back.
-No Yes Yes ► Current investments NA No Yes No ► Current investments ► Future investments NA Yes Yes ► Retroactive investments ► Current investments ► Unused R&D tax credits may be carried forward for 20 years and carried back for three years.
-No No No
+Applicability Carryforward/carryback option Preapproval required Annual compliance required Certification required ► Current investments ► Future investments NA Yes Yes Yes ► Current investments ► Future investments NA Yes Yes Yes ► Current investments ► Future investments NA Yes Yes Yes ► Current investments ► Future investments NA Yes Yes No ► Current investments ► Unused R&D deductions cannot be carried forward or carried back.
+No Yes Yes ► Current investments NA No Yes No ► Current investments ► Future investments NA Yes Yes ► Current investments Carryforward - 5 years Yes Quarter compliance required Yes